matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 statement.
 For example, in the Developers Guide, index.rst lists coding_guide, which automatically inserts coding_guide.rst.

+Sphinx does not support tables with column- or row-spanning cells for latex output.
+Such tables can not be used when documenting matplotlib.

 Mathematical expressions can be rendered as png images in html, and in the usual way by latex.
 For example: